Hero background

 Weekdays

-Monday to Friday, days are spent mainly at the Ahero Community Resource Centre's kindergarten, working alongside local teachers in educational and care activities with children aged 3 to 6.
+From Monday to Friday, your days mostly happen at the Ahero Community Resource Centre kindergarten, alongside the local teachers in educational activities and looking after children aged 3 to 6.

-Activities include classroom support, educational games, creative sessions, and help at mealtimes.
-Afternoons are generally lighter and may include tidying up, debriefing with staff, or moments of community life.
-The rest of the day is dedicated to rest, connecting with other volunteers, and everyday life at the centre.
+Activities include classroom support, educational games, creative moments and helping out at mealtimes.
+The afternoon is usually lighter, with tidying spaces, time to chat with the staff or moments of community life.
+The rest of the day is for resting, spending time with the other volunteers and getting on with daily life at the centre.

-09:00Arrival at the kindergarten and support with morning classroom activities
+09:00Arrival at the kindergarten and supporting morning activities in class

-14:00Light afternoon activities, tidying up, or debriefing with staff
+14:00Lighter afternoon activities, tidying spaces or time to chat with the staff

-19:30Shared dinner at the centre and free time with fellow volunteers
+19:30Shared dinner at the centre and free time with the other volunteers

 Weekend

-Weekends are free from scheduled activities.
-It's the perfect time to slow down, explore the surroundings, or simply take in the area at your own pace.
-You can visit Kisumu, spend time at local markets, explore the shores of Lake Victoria, or stay at the centre to rest and socialise.
+Weekends are free of set activities.
+A good time to slow down, explore around or just settle into the area informally.
+If you fancy it, you can visit Kisumu, spend time at the local markets, head around Lake Victoria, or stay at the centre to rest and socialise.

 Time at Lake Victoria